 There are temporary exemptions and financial support to help individuals and businesses who would find it difficult to upgrade to a cleaner vehicle.
-Visit Bristol City Council's website to find out more.
+Visit Bristol City Council's website to find out more about the support available.

 Find out more